Esa Pole

-Esa Pole (born July 4, 2001) is an American professional football offensive tackle for the Kansas City Chiefs of the National Football League (NFL).
+Esa Pole (born July 4, 2001) is an American professional football offensive tackle for the Washington Commanders of the National Football League (NFL).
 He played college football for the Chabot Gladiators and Washington State Cougars.

 Early life

 Pole was a standout high school basketball player at Mount Eden High School; however, he committed to play college football at Chabot College despite never playing football before.

 College career

 Chabot College

-During his two year career at Chabot in 2021 and 2022, Pole was a two year starter where he was an unanimous all-conference selection and an All-Region 1 first-teamer.
+During his two-year career at Chabot in 2021 and 2022, Pole was a two-year starter, a unanimous all-conference selection, and an All-Region 1 first-teamer.

 Washington State

 Pole transferred to play for the Washington State Cougars.
 In 2023, he made eight starts at left tackle.
 In 2024, Pole started all 13 games and did not allow any sacks.
 After the season, he declared for the 2025 NFL draft, while also accepting an invite to the 2025 East–West Shrine Bowl.